ll3N1GmAll/ATAT/README.md

 - collect config files for commonly installed apps and services

 The ATAT folder must be duplicated in /root & ~/ to run properly unless you are on Kali or you are running logged in as root (this only needs to be done once and does not need to be updated).
 You can have the ATAT folder in /root only if you wish; and you can run it from there. (i.e., when logged in as root or in Kali)
 You do not have to run the script from /root if you place one copy of the ATAT folder in ~/ and one copy in /root.
 Then simply runing sudo ./ATAT.sh from ~/ATAT works sufficiently.
 All targets and/or ports must be added into their respective TXT files in /root as detailed below.

-For post exploitation, you must enter each module (one per line) that you wish to run through any meterpreter shells spawned in the postex.rc file
+For post exploitation, you must replace the contents of the '/usr/share/metasploit-framework/scripts/resource/multi_post.rc' file with what is contained in the 'multi_post.rc_replacement.txt' file.
+Then, from your listener window, after all of your sessions are in (after your attacks have completed) enter the following command without double quotes: "resource '/usr/share/metasploit-framework/scripts/resource/multi_post.rc'"
+- The path to the resource file at '/usr/share/metasploit-framework/scripts/resource/multi_post.rc' may be different depending on where your metasploit-framework install is located in your version of your OS.

 usage:
 chmod +x ~/ATAT/ATAT.sh
 cd ATAT
 sudo ./ATAT.sh

 You MUST load your PORTS or IPs into their appropriate TXT files for options listed below to work! (one per line)